West Africa bloc chair says Guinea accepts two-year transition | Africanews

 "I was in Conakry with the President of the Commission (of ECOWAS) to make the military junta understand the decision of the summit of heads of state that the transition cannot exceed 24 months.
 They (the members of the junta) had proposed 36 months, but we succeeded in convincing them, and we did the same thing with Burkina Faso."

-On the other hand, Ousmane Gaoual Diallo, Guinean minister and spokesman for the transitional government, said "neither the government nor the presidency confirm this information on the duration of the transition in Guinea.
+On the other hand, Ousmane Gaoual Diallo, Guinean minister and spokesman for the transitional government, said "neither the government nor the presidency confirm this information on the duration of the transition in Guinea".

 Three leaders of the The National Front for the Defence of the Constitution, were arrested on July 5, provoking violent demonstrations that were some of the first since the junta seized power.